AnarManafov/dataharbor/README.md

 ## Containerization

-The project provides Two Containers (One for Frontend, One for Backend).
+The project can provide Two Containers ([One for Frontend](./web/README.md#containerization), [One for Backend](./app/README.md#containerization)).
 The backend can be treated as a microservice.
+The backend is relatively compact, therefore container is not really needed, as it can be deployed as an app.
+But splitting frontend and backend deployment is still advisable, see below.

 * **Isolation**:
 Each service runs in its own container, which means they are isolated from each other.
 This can make debugging easier and improve security.